dbcli/pgcli/docs/pages/building_prompts.rst

     text = prompt('> ', completer=MyCustomCompleter)

-(when ``start_position`` is 0), or it can replace some text before the cursor (when ``start_position`` is something negative.)
-The latter makes sense when :func:`~prompt_toolkit.completion.Completer.get_completions` method.
-This is a A Completer class has to implement the generator that gets the current :class:`~prompt_toolkit.document.Document` and yields :class:`~prompt_toolkit.completion.Completion` instances, where each completion contains a portion of text, and the position the completer should be able to fix for instance casing or typos.  where it should be inserted.
-It can insert some text at the current position
+A :class:`~prompt_toolkit.completion.Completer` class has to implement a generator named :meth:`~prompt_toolkit.completion.Completer.get_completions` that takes a :class:`~prompt_toolkit.document.Document` and yields the current :class:`~prompt_toolkit.completion.Completion` instances.
+Each completion contains a portion of text, and a position.

+The position is used in for fixing text before the cursor.
+Pressing the tab key could for instance turn parts of the input from lowercase to uppercase.
+This makes sense for a case insensitive completer.
+Or in case of a fuzzy completion, it could fix typos.
+When ``start_position`` is something negative, this amount of characters will be deleted and replaced.

 Input validation